teamed/teamed.io/html/index.md

 <p class="tech">
 <a href="https://github.com/carlosmiranda"><img src="/images/team/carlosmiranda.png" style="width:96px;height:96px;border-radius:50%;"/></a>
 <a href="https://github.com/carlosmiranda">@carlosmiranda</a>
-is a Certified Java Developer.
-As an advocate for improving software quality and professional competence, he also works part-time as a programming instructor.
-More info <a href="https://ph.linkedin.com/pub/carlos-miguel-miranda/92/993/b8">here</a>.
+is a Certified Java Developer, also works part-time as a programming instructor, more info <a href="https://ph.linkedin.com/pub/carlos-miguel-miranda/92/993/b8">here</a>.
 </p>

 <p class="tech">